NormalVad/Claim-Span-Identification/README.md

 Directions to implement the code:

-a- Create and activate a virtual environment. a- Install all the dependencies from the requirements.txt file: pip install -r requirements.txt a- Add all datasets in the dataset folder (train, test, and validation).
-The dataset folder already contains the claim descriptions embeddings from RoBERTa. a- Run python daberta.py to run the code: python daberta.py a- The model for each epoch will get saved in the models folder.
+- Create and activate a virtual environment.
+- Install all the dependencies from the requirements.txt file: pip install -r requirements.txt
+- Add all datasets in the dataset folder (train, test, and validation).
+The dataset folder already contains the claim descriptions embeddings from RoBERTa.
+- Run python daberta.py to run the code: python daberta.py
+- The model for each epoch will get saved in the models folder.